evanboardway/GVSU-CIS350-space-force-official/docs/project_tasks.md

 * Description: Players will enter a planey upon clicking a button that takes them to the surface where they can search for resources.
 * Time to complete: 5 hours
 * Responsible persons:  Abbey Diller, Evan Boardway

+### Implement a system for crewmates
+* Description: Add crewmates that can be recruited from resources or story choices for bonuses.
+* Time to complete: 5 hours
+* Responsible persons: Max Foreback, Abbey Diller

+### Add an refuel NPC
+* Description: Add an NPC that will exchange coin for fuel at an inflated price if the player runs out.
+* Time to complete: 2 hours
+* Responsible persons: Max Foreback